Asian shares slip, dragged lower by Wall Street tech fall - WTMJ

 The concern is that the global recovery could be hampered if governments and central banks have to withdraw stimulus to combat rising prices.

-In energy trading, benchmark U.S. crude fell 7 cents to $68.74 a barrel in electronic trading on the New York Mercantile Exchange.
-It gave up 2 cents to $68.81 on Thursday.
-Brent crude, the international standard, slipped 9 cents to $71.72 a barrel.
+In energy trading, benchmark U.S. crude rose 4 cents to $68.85 a barrel in electronic trading on the New York Mercantile Exchange.
+It gave up 2 cents to $68.81 per barrel on Thursday.
+Brent crude, the international standard, added 2 cents to $71.33 a barrel.

 Damian J. Troise and Alex Veiga contributed.